Dolphin Sigma Review (2026)

 - ✓App includes manual directional steering mode

-- ✗$699 — $200 more than Nautilus CC Plus
+- ✗$699 — $150 less than the Nautilus CC Plus (better value)

 - ✗Heavier at 18.5 lbs